Articles & Alerts

 Grant-Ready and Resilient: Financial Strategies for Mental Health Organizations

-As mental health awareness and care become a growing priority across the country, organizations are committed to enhancing community well-being and face new challenges and opportunities.
+As mental health awareness and care become a growing priority across the country, organizations are committed to enhancing community well-being while facing new challenges and opportunities.
 With growing demand, decreased funding availability, and shifting models of care, a strong financial foundation has never been more critical.

 Grant and Donation Opportunities

 As demand for mental health services grows, so does the availability of public and private funding sources.
-However, competition for these funds is becoming more intense.
-Organizations must be “grant-ready” and equipped with reliable accounting systems and clearly defined use-of-funds plans to stand out.
-Being grant-ready improves the chances of securing funding and helps organizations manage funds more effectively.
+However, competition for these funds is intensifying.
+Organizations must be grant-ready and equipped with reliable accounting systems and clearly defined “use-of-funds” plans to stand out from the crowd.
+Being grant-ready improves the chances of securing funding and supports stronger stewardship once awards are received.

 “Grant-Ready” Considerations

-• Develop a Restricted Funds Strategy: Clearly allocate grant funds toward allowable program expenses (e.g., staffing, telehealth infrastructure, community outreach) and ensure proper categorization in financial reporting.
+• Develop a restricted funds strategy: Allocate grant funds to allowable program expenses (e.g., staffing, telehealth infrastructure, outreach) and ensure proper categorization in financial reporting to maintain compliance.

-While many local and federal programs offer meaningful funding opportunities, they also demand a high level of financial accountability and long-term planning to be fully leveraged.
-Building trust in an organization’s financial stability and transparency can make a lasting difference.
-Dr. Jeffrey Reynolds of Long Island’s Family & Children Association (FCA) recently shared his perspective on FCA’s funding experience: “But our history here helps with that, because it puts everything in perspective, given what the organization has been through.
-We always look at the future with optimism and keep an eye on trends.”
+While many local and federal programs offer meaningful opportunities, they also demand financial accountability and long-term planning to be fully leveraged.
+Building trust in an organization’s stability and transparency can make a lasting difference.

 The Demand for Mental Health Care

-For more information, please contact Brian Sackstein, Partner and Leader of Anchin’s Not-For-Profit and Healthcare Groups, or your Anchin Relationship Partner.
+For more information, please contact Brian Sackstein, Partner and Leader of Anchin’s Not-For-Profit and Healthcare Groups, Anthony Carrella, Partner and Leader of Anchin’s Client Accounting Advisory Group, or your Anchin Relationship Partner.

 subscribe